pablodecm/phd_thesis/src/103_chapter_3.md

 a *test statistic* $t(D)$ that is a function of the observations is constructed.
 The choice of test statistic is especially critical when $\boldsymbol{x}$ is high-dimensional.
-The concept of test statistic and summary statistic, which was discussed in [Section @sec:summary_statistic], are very related.
+The concepts of test statistic and summary statistic, the latter discussed in [Section @sec:summary_statistic], are very related.
 A test statistic is in fact a sample summary statistic $s(D)$, that is used within statistical test to accept or reject hypothesis, so all the concerns regarding